 While you might want to get sober with the help of Suboxone, your doctor might not agree that you are a good candidate for Suboxone for a number of other reasons.
 These might include:

 You Use Other Drugs – Either Illicitly or By Prescription

 Combining drugs, particularly other sedating medications, can be risky while on Suboxone.
 In a study from Australia, almost 60% of unintentional overdoses were due to drug/drug combinations.
 Some people attempt to enroll in Suboxone programs to quit opioids, but they intend to keep using substances like alcohol or marijuana.

 Different doctors feel very differently about this.
-For example, some doctors refuse to prescribe Suboxone to patients who are using other substances like alcohol or cocaine.
+For example, some doctors refuse to prescribe Suboxone online to patients who are using other substances like alcohol or cocaine.

 Other doctors feel that this is patronizing and an outdated way of thinking about addiction disorders: Suboxone is a treatment specifically to help people avoid opioid use, not cocaine use.
 Therefore, patients should not be denied access to life saving medications like Suboxone just because they use other substances.
 We know that Suboxone can be prescribed safely to patients taking a number of other potentially sedating medications, so long as it is done cautiously and under medical supervision.

 Unfortunately, at this time, the decision to prescribe Suboxone if you are using other substances is at the discretion of the doctor and the clinic at which you receive care.
 If this is the reason your doctor cites for not prescribing you Suboxone, you may want to seek care at a facility or from a clinician that has a different practice or policy regarding concurrent substance use.